bhavitavayashrivastava/Python-Code/README.md

 Python programming scripts for basic understanding of python.

-its like basic to advanced python
+its like basic to advanced python topis